-The truth is that today’s society is less easily influenced by traditional marketing efforts.
-Studies show that younger generations have developed a so-called ‘blindness’ to advertising so brands must think innovatively about their marketing strategy.
+The truth is that today’s general public is less easily influenced by traditional marketing efforts.
+Studies show that younger generations have developed a so-called ‘blindness’ to online advertising so brands must think innovatively about their marketing strategy.
 Influencers act in a similar way to brand ambassadors, whereby a trusted individual amongst a certain target audience directly or indirectly promotes a brand or product to that audience.

 There’s nothing new about using influential individuals to represent your brand but social media has given birth to thousands of potential avenues to market your brand through influencers.

-Influencer marketing, utilising social channels like Instagram and YouTube brings the power of ambassadors to far smaller companies as well as offering larger companies a new line of attack.
+Influencer marketing, utilising social channels such as Instagram and YouTube brings the power of ambassadors to far smaller companies as well as offering larger companies a new line of attack.